Skip to content

 Where to Trade SATS (Ordinals) (SATS) Perpetual Futures

 SATS (Ordinals) (SATS) perpetual futures are available on 2 exchanges.
-Compare fees, leverage, and features below to find the best platform for trading SATS perps.
+The venue cards compare fees, leverage, and features for trading SATS perps.

 Gains Network logo